adonisjs/legacy-docs/3.0/views.md

 Views are cached automatically by AdonisJs if you have not turned off caching.

-In production it is a good practice to cache your views for better performance.
-Make use of `.env` file to control the caching behaviour.
+In production, it is a good practice to cache your views for better performance.
+Make use of `.env` file to control the caching behavior.

 ##### .env
 ```env